 Trainees should note that employers can opt to pay the trainee themselves if they so wish.
 It could be a good idea for trainees who are facing a funding shortfall to try to negotiate a salary with prospective employers wherever possible.

 Trainees can bank and switch at week 39, however whilst this will allow trainees to register for the final assessment exam they will not be able to commence a new training placement at week 40.
-They would revert to week 27 (provided that they have a satisfactory week 26 sign-off) as a designated supervisor must have known a trainee for a minimum of six months in order to give the final 52 week sign-off.
+They would revert to week 27 (provided that they have a satisfactory week 26 sign-off).
+The final sign-off can only be given if a trainee has spent a minimum of six months in a placement.
 This will mean that there will be a shortfall in the training grant.
 Trainees should be aware that the new training provider will only be guaranteed the remainder of the grant.
 For example, a trainee who switches at week 39 will have to complete 26 weeks of training but will only be guaranteed the NHS grant for 13 weeks of that training.

 Any trainees wishing to bank and switch must get approval from the GPhC before doing so.